tkrisztian95/tkrisztian95/README.md

 🚀 Currently, I'm delving into building integrations and web apps as a Senior (Fullstack X AI-Native) Software Engineer at Markup AI.

 🌟 Quality is not just a goal for me; it's a guiding principle that drives every aspect of my work.
-I've had the privilege of working on projects that demanded a keen eye for detail and a passion for delivering nothing but the best.
+I've had the privilege of working on projects that demanded a keen eye for detail and a passion for delivering nothing but the best with end-to-end ownership.
 I believe in the power of collaboration and open source.
 Let's connect and create something not only functional but also elegant and maintainable.

 🔧 Tech Stack: